themesberg/flowbite/content/plugins/wysiwyg.md

 }
 ```

+We recommend later checking the Tip Tap library for a proper update to prevent this quickfix in the future.

 ## Text formatting

 Use this example of a WYSIWYG text editor to enable typography styling, formatting and marking such as underline, bold, italic, strikethrough, code, higlight, size and more using the utility classes from Tailwind CSS.